 If I don’t want to have a traditional facelift, am I a candidate for a “mini” facelift?

-In appropriate patients, Dr. Forsberg performs a type of mini facelift called the MACS (minimal access cranial suspension).
+In appropriate patients, our surgeons perform a type of mini facelift called the MACS (minimal access cranial suspension).
 In this procedure, a shorter skin incision is made around the ear, and less extensive facial undermining is performed.
 This can result in reduced down time, and significantly less bruising and swelling.
-The most important, thing, however, is that even in this type of “mini” facelift, Dr. Forsberg still places sutures in the deeper muscular layer to re-suspend and tighten these drooping tissues and provide a more natural, long lasting result.
+The most important, thing, however, is that even in this type of “mini” facelift, our surgeons still place sutures in the deeper muscular layer to re-suspend and tighten these drooping tissues and provide a more natural, long lasting result.
 While the results of even this type of MACS facelift cannot be expected to last as long as the more extensive traditional facelift, many surgeons who perform some version of a mini facelift only put a slight pull on the skin and do not address the deeper muscular layer.
 This leads to results that can last less than a year and look unnatural.
 If you are considering facial rejuvenation surgery, be sure that you are working with a board certified plastic surgeon who can perform the appropriate operation for you, whether that may be a mini-lift with muscular repair or the more traditional full facelift